breez/breez-sdk-liquid-docs/src/guide/self_signer.md

 </custom-tabs>

 <h4>Developer note</h4>
-A reference implementation of a signer is available in the SDK repository that you can use as a starting point for implementing your own signer : <a href="https://github.com/breez/breez-sdk-liquid/blob/main/lib/core/src/signer.rs#L198">SdkSigner</a>.<br>
+A reference implementation of such signer is available in the SDK repository.
+You can use it as-is or customize it to meet your requirements: <a href="https://github.com/breez/breez-sdk-liquid/blob/main/lib/core/src/signer.rs#L198">SdkSigner</a>.<br>
-This same reference implementation is also used internally by the SDK when connecting with a mnemonic via the standard `Connect` method.
+Note that this same implementation is used internally by the SDK when connecting with a mnemonics via the standard `Connect` method.